ansible-collections/community.network/README.md

 ## Using this collection

 You can call modules by their Fully Qualified Collection Name (FQCN), such as `community.network.a10_server`.
-The following example task creates a new a10 server, using the FQCN:
+The following example task creates a new server load balancer object on an A10 Networks device, using the FQCN:

 ```yaml
 ---